CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 our count data if we replace our non-detects by the value 1 (which is half the reporting limit).
-The reason, of course, is that `log(1) == 0`, and the canonical link function for a gamma GLM is the inverse, so the value of 1 returns an infinite link function, making teh GLM model unstable.
+The reason, of course, is that `log(1) == 0`, and the canonical link function for a gamma GLM is the inverse, so the value of 1 returns an infinite link function, making the GLM model unstable.
 Even when we replace `ND <- 1` with `ND <- 1.1`, the GLM has trouble fitting some fairly simple models.